Additional features and information will be added when they become available. Keep checking back for updates!

 The Seven Gifts

-The Municipality is thrilled to partner with the Mississippi Mills All My Relations group to assist in the development of The Seven Gifts sculpture, an outdoor educational art installation, that is located in Riverfront park on the Mississippi river.
+The Municipality is thrilled to partner with the Mississippi Mills All My Relations group to assist in the development of The Seven Gifts sculpture, an outdoor bronze and marble educational art installation, that is located in Riverfront park on the Mississippi river.
 It celebrates the cultural and spiritual beliefs and practices of the Algonquin Anishinaabe People.

 The featured artists of the project are Nish Nabie, wood carver, and Deborah Arnold, stone carver, who are working cooperatively to reflect the nature of the Truth and Reconciliation process.
 For more information about this exciting project or to donate visit the MM All My Relations website.